nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 ### Backend Features
 -  RESTful API with FastAPI
 -  Full CRUD operations for tasks
+-  Bulk delete operation to remove all tasks at once
 -  Pydantic models for request/response validation
 -  MySQL database persistence with connection pooling
 -  Repository pattern for data access abstraction